-Dr. Zürn's research and teaching interests include early and pre-modern Chinese religions (including Daoisn), intellectual history, visual cultures, and intertextuality.
+Dr. Zürn's research and teaching interests include early and pre-modern Chinese religions, intellectual history, visual cultures, and intertextuality.

-His teaching interests include life, death, and the afterlife in eastern religious systems, and understandings of sex, the body and gender.
-His most recent courses include: Daoist Traditions; The Zhuangzi, A Daoist Classic; Confucian Thought; and Anime and Animi: A Popular Cultural Approach to Shinto.
+His teaching interests include life, death, and the afterlife in eastern religious systems, the relationship between ritual practice and thought, arts and religiosity, and understandings of sex, the body and gender in East Asia.
+His most recent courses include: Buddhist Traditions: A Material Cultural Approach; The Body in Daoism; Daoist Traditions; The Zhuangzi, A Daoist Classic; Confucian Thought; and Anime and Animi: A Popular Cultural Approach to Shinto.